Linuturk/www.onitato.com/content/articles/load_balancing_in_the_cloud.markdown

 Category: Rackspace
 Slug: load-balancing-in-the-cloud
 Author: Justin Phelps
 Summary: Load balancing is performed by a device or service acting as a single endpoint to your application or site.
-This device then spreads the requests it receives across multiple backend nodes.
+This device then spreads the requests it receives across multiple back end nodes.
 There are benefits to using a load balancer in your configuration.

 *This article is in response to a [request](https://github.com/Linuturk/www.onitato.com/issues/2) by Shawn Laasch and Jordan Rinke.
 [Request](https://github.com/Linuturk/www.onitato.com/issues) your topic today!
 This article will focus on [Rackspace Cloud Load Balancers](http://www.rackspace.com/cloud/load-balancing/).*

 ## Cloud Load Balancers

 Load balancing is performed by a device or service acting as a single endpoint to your application or site.
-This device then spreads the requests it receives across multiple backend nodes.
+This device then spreads the requests it receives across multiple back end nodes.
 There are benefits to using a load balancer in your configuration:

  * Easily add and remove servers from your configuration without DNS updates.
  * Automatically remove failed nodes from your configuration with Health Monitoring.